|Written by Scott Ostrander|

 |Thursday, 02 February 2006 08:54|

 Various research groups, labs and grad student areas have printers available for their use.
-You can find out more than you probably want to know using the printer web page ( Only accessible from machines within the School of Computing ) or the lpstat command:
+You can get a list of printers (under the "Queue Name" column) and other information using the printer web page or the lpstat command:

 lpoptions -d grduplex